SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 ### 📶 Coper Wire for Wire Antenna Mod

 Cheap and easy way to improve signal strength.

 Consist of 31.2 mm wire attached to the antenna pin to form a basic monopole antenna.
 Longer is fine too.

-Refer to <a href="./smol-tracker-schematics.md">Smol Schematics -> Antenna extra option</a> for the solder point location.
+Refer to <a href="#schematics">Smol Schematics -> Antenna extra option</a> for the solder point location.

 Notes:
 - Has to be isolated to avoid short circuit on other components.